United States military aircraft national insignia: American entry into World War II

 None of these solutions was entirely satisfactory as friendly fire incidents continued and so the US Government initiated a study that discovered that the red wasn't the issue since color couldn't be determined from a distance anyway, but the shape could be.
 After trying out several variations including an oblong roundel with two stars, they arrived at using white bars flanking the sides of the existing roundel, all with a red outline, which became official in June 1943.
 This still wasn't entirely satisfactory and at least one operational unit refused to add the red, resulting in bare white bars on the existing star roundel.
 The red outline was then replaced with a blue outline whose color exactly matched the round blue field that held the star in September 1943.
 On US Navy aircraft painted overall in gloss midnight blue starting in 1944, the blue color of the roundels was similar to midnight blue, so the blue portion was eventually dispensed with and only the white portion of the roundel was painted on the aircraft.
 In the Pacific Theater, some British Commonwealth aircraft in service with the British Pacific Fleet, and Royal New Zealand Air Force, as with Lend Lease Chance Vought F4U Corsairs, began to officially sport the white "bars" as a more-or-less "universal" symbol on Allied aircraft opposing the Japanese, while also eliminating the red center of the roundels they used for the same reason the United States already had.

-A KC-46A with the service branch designation (USAF) below the wing, low-visibility roundel on the fuselage and national flag on the tail.
+A KC-46A with the service branch designation (USAF) below the wing, low-visibility roundel on the fuselage, and the fully-colored national flag on the tail.